amrisi/amr-guidelines/amr.md

 example, we do not use it for “Three of the workers at the plant,” but we rather just interpret this as “Three workers”.

+Note: The AMR Editor automatically reifies :subset, :subset-of, :superset and :superset-of to include-91, so we call them *shortcuts*.

 Named Entities
 --------------